Ibtasam-98/artisan-bake-app-ui/README.md

 ## Overview

 This repository contains the Flutter UI design code for the Artisan Bakes application.
-Currently it showcases the design of the welcome screen.
-As development progresses this repository will be updated with UI implementations for other screens such as login, registration, home, and more.
+It currently showcases the design of the **welcome, login, registration, and home screens**.
+As development progresses, this repository will be updated with UI implementations for other screens and features.

-This project aims to create a visually appealing and user friendly interface for a baking application.
+This project aims to create a visually appealing and user-friendly interface for a baking application.

-## Current Features
+---

 ## Current Features